sql-anti-patterns/sql-anti-patterns.github.io/README.md

 <a name="row-by-row"></a>
 ## Row-by-row processing
-Row-by-row processing describes an iterative technique that loops through a data set and operates on each individual entry a time, hence processing the data set a row at a time, or *row by row*.
-In a common scenario, an application executes a `SELECT` statement and then fetches each row of the result set from the database over the network in a loop.
-Usually some operations are executed on each individual row within the loop.
+Row-by-row processing describes an iterative technique that loops through a data set and operates on each individual record at a time, hence processing the data set a row at a time, or *row by row*.
+In a common scenario, an application executes a `SELECT` statement and then fetches each row of the result set from the database in a loop.
+Usually some operations are executed on each individual row within the loop once retrieved.
 This technique works well on small data sets and is easy to understand.
 However, for large data sets this technique has several disadvantages.
-It requires many network roundtrips to transmit small pieces of data and constrains the processing itself to a serial execution model, preventing it to take advantage of multiple CPU cores on the system.
+It requires many network roundtrips to transmit small pieces of data from the database to the application and constrains the processing itself to a serial execution model, preventing it to take advantage of multiple CPU cores on the system.

 The alternative to row-by-row processing is usually called *set-based processing* or *batch processing*, which describes a technique that applies an operation on a *set* or *batch* of data inside the database.
-In a common scenario, an application executes a `SELECT` statement that already performs operations on the data set, only fetching the single row end result from the database over the network.
+In a common scenario, an application executes a `SELECT` statement that already performs operations on the data set, only fetching the single-row end result from the database.

 To illustrate the differences let's look at an example: